Health Burden of Tobacco Use

 The TCDI study sought to ascertain the previous and present use of tobacco products among patients hospitalized with TRI diagnoses.
 Six percent of the study participants were current tobacco users, while 40% were former users.
 With regard to smokeless tobacco use, 1% were current users while 6% were former users.
 The average number of cigarettes smoked per patient was 7.7 sticks.
 Majority of current tobacco users (88%) were men.
 Comorbidities were present in 28% of the study participants, with men having more comorbidities than women (54%).
 Overall, 60% of the current tobacco users had tried to quit smoking in the past 12 months.

-The proportion of tobacco users varied across the different diseases, with the highest proportion found among patients with laryngeal cancer (61%) and chronic bronchitis (60%) (The diseases with the lowest proportion of tobacco users were cerebral vascular accidents (23%) and myocardial infarctions (33%) Furthermore, the study found that smokeless tobacco was a significant factor in the development of a number of TRIs, including chronic bronchitis, emphysema, TB, and oropharyngeal cancer.
+The highest proportion of tobacco users was among patients with laryngeal cancer (61%) and chronic bronchitis (60%).
+Furthermore, the study found that smokeless tobacco was a significant factor in the development of a number of TRIs, including chronic bronchitis, emphysema, TB, and oropharyngeal cancer.

 Source: TCDI Kenya Morbidity Study, 2022